thalitha/django-ecommerce/README.md

-command to create the virtual env python -m venv  ./venv
+command to create the virtual env \r python -m venv  ./venv

 command to install the dependencies of the project